deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 Enforcing this privacy promise depends on our ability to safely run web code in a *network-isolated webview* to prevent it from causing unwanted network traffic.
+Easy enough one would think e. g. on Electron/Chromium where we create the sandboxed web view with the `internetAccess=False` option.

-We use standard Browser APIs and `Content-Security-Policy` directives to prevent web code from unwanted network access, such that:
+We generally use standard Browser APIs and `Content-Security-Policy` directives to prevent web code from unwanted network access, such that:

 - external links do not work (`href` etc.).
 - `XMLHttpRequest()` and related methods do not work.
 - it is not possible to access not-embedded code or HTML via `src=...` etc.

-In 2022 we developed a [webxdc test app](https://github.com/webxdc/webxdc-test) to verify these guarantees and tested it on many devices until we were sure we could run isolated webviews for users.
+Mid 2022 we developed a [webxdc test app](https://github.com/webxdc/webxdc-test) to verify these guarantees and tested it on many devices until we were sure we could run isolated webviews for users.